rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 You should get different random numbers, and they should all be numbers between 1 and 100.
 Great job!

-## Comparing the Guesses
+## Comparing the Guess to the Secret Number

-Now that you have user input and a random number, you can compare them.
+Now that we have user input and a random number, we can compare them.
 That step is shown in Listing 2-4:

 Filename: src/main.rs